westonplatter/fast_arrow/README.md

 there.
 What's different about this one?"

 `fast_arrow` holds to these __design principles__,
-1) focus on simple features that expose data.
+- focus on simple features that expose data.
 Don't interpret data.
-2) make __stock__ & __option__ operations easy to talk about and do with code
+- make __stock__ & __option__ operations easy to talk about and do with code
-3) organize code in small and discrete python classes
+- organize code in small and discrete python classes
+- use [fast_arrow_auth](https://github.com/westonplatter/fast_arrow_auth) to handle authentication process

 ## features